Florian-Wilhelm/Raspberry-Pi/README.md

 This repository contains test code for Raspberry Pi and Raspberry Pi Pico projects.

-Actual prototype and production level code will be uploaded in other repositories.
+Actual prototype and "production level" code will be uploaded in other repositories.

 ![Electronic-projects-collage](https://github.com/user-attachments/assets/79c19fe2-eaf2-4b9f-8519-5c49299643e7)